 On December 6, 2022, the Company entered into an underwriting agreement (the "Underwriting Agreement") with H.C.
 Wainwright & Co., LLC ("Wainwright").
-Pursuant to the Underwriting Agreement, the Company agreed to sell to Wainwright, in a firm commitment underwritten offering (the "Offering") (i) 1,530,769 shares of the Company's Common Stock, (ii) pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 1,834,616 shares of Common Stock, (iii) Series A Common Stock purchase warrants (the "Series A Warrants") to purchase up to 3,365,385 shares of Common Stock and (iv) Series B Common Stock purchase up to 3,365,385 shares of Common Stock.
+Pursuant to the Underwriting Agreement, the Company agreed to sell to Wainwright, in a firm commitment underwritten offering (the "Offering") (i) 1,530,769 shares of the Company's Common Stock, (ii) pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 1,834,616 shares of Common Stock, (iii) Series A Common Stock purchase warrants (the "Series A Warrants") to purchase up to 3,365,385 shares of Common Stock and (iv) Series B Common Stock purchase warrants (the "Series B Warrants" and together with the Series A Warrants, the "Common Warrants") to purchase up to 3,365,385 shares of Common Stock.
 The offering closed on December 9, 2022.